-There are no prescribed minimum distribution rules.
-However, in order to ensure the trustee is not subject to tax on the property trust's taxable income at the top marginal tax rate (currently 45% + 2% Medicare levy (if applicable)), the unit holders must be 'presently entitled' to all of the trust's trust law income at year-end.
-Property trusts therefore typically distribute their trust income (including tax-deferred amounts) on at least an annual basis, and listed trusts distribute generally on a quarterly or six-monthly basis.
+There are no prescribed minimum distribution rules (except in relation to MITs).
+However, in order to ensure that the trustee is not subject to tax on the property trust's taxable income at the top marginal tax rate (currently 45% + 2% Medicare levy (if applicable)), the unitholders must be 'presently entitled' to all of the trust's trust law income at year-end.
+Property trusts therefore typically distribute their trust income (including tax-deferred amounts) on at least an annual basis, and listed trusts generally distribute on a quarterly or six-monthly basis.